Commercial Kitchen

 Prerequisite: 50% or more in FAB1048, FAB2048, FAB2050, FAB2060 & FAB2070

 This course will build upon the skill set learned in Fabrication 20.
 In addition, the students will acquire a more in-depth knowledge of the process of welding and fabrication according to industry standards.
-Students will be actively involved in customer service projects as well as instructor approved personal projects.
+Students will be actively involved in customer service projects as well as instructor-approved personal projects.
 Students with a background in AutoCAD and 3-D drawing programs will have the opportunity to design and fabricate a project with the use of a CNC Plasma Table and CNC Mill.
-A high emphasis of this course will be placed on the demonstration of skills through hands on practical evaluations.
+A high emphasis of this course will be placed on the demonstration of skills through hands-on practical evaluations.

 Food Studies